 Loading...

-You can allow unencrypted or encrypted communication.
+You can allow or communication.

 Add the WinRM port 5985 to the allowlist in the server firewall.